Analysis: What we learned from the UW Huskies’ 52-20 win over Hawaii

 If defenses can’t harass Eason, he’ll inevitably find an open Husky.
 As the offensive line goes, so goes everything (and everyone) else.

-Myles Bryant is UW’s best defensive player.
+Myles Bryant is UW’s best defensive player

 OK, maybe we already knew this.
 But Washington fans were gifted a friendly reminder on Saturday.
 Bryant — a 5-9, 185-pound senior safety — produced a pair of first half interceptions, jumping a route on Hawaii’s second offensive play before literally ripping the ball out of the hands of a Rainbow Warrior wide receiver in the second quarter.
 He also barreled up the gut on a blitz for the Huskies’ only sack of the day.